9 Foods That Fight Hot Flashes: What to Eat and What to Avoid During Menopause

 Conclusion

-Incorporating these nine foods into your diet, adopting healthy lifestyle habits, and taking appropriate supplements, can contribute to managing hot flashes and promoting overall well-being during menopause.
+Incorporating these nine foods into your diet, adopting healthy lifestyle habits, and taking appropriate supplements can contribute to managing hot flashes and promoting overall well-being during menopause.
 While individual experiences may vary, making informed dietary choices and prioritizing self-care can help navigate this natural phase of life with greater comfort and vitality.
+Staying hydrated, maintaining a balanced sleep routine, engaging in regular physical activity, and managing stress levels may also play an important role in reducing the frequency and intensity of menopausal symptoms.
+In addition, focusing on nutrient-rich foods that support hormonal balance and overall health can help women feel more energized, resilient, and supported throughout the menopausal transition.

 Christine